FernandoBasso/devnotes/content/Exercism/JavaScript/Vehicle Purchase Exercism Solution in JavaScript.md

 }
 ```

 The solution works fine.
 The `else` could be removed and simply return the 70% price directly.
+Also, note we are applying the same multiplication logic three times.
+That is not DRY.

 Another approach can be to have a helper function that gets the correct percentage given the age of the vehicle, and then the main function simply applies the discount on the original price: